 10.1 Academic Integrity Policy

 The University has adopted a policy to deal with allegations of academic misconduct.
-This policy is expressed in the document Carleton University Academic Integrity Policy, effective July 1, 2006 and last updated on June 26, 2015.
+This policy is expressed in the document Carleton University Academic Integrity Policy, effective July 1, 2006 and last updated in June 2021.
 The policy describes in detail its scope of application, principles, definitions, rights and responsibilities, academic integrity standards, procedures, sanctions, transcript notations, appeal process, and records implications.

 10.2 Offenses of Conduct: Discrimination and Harassment